mperignon/2016-02-04-Flagstaff/lessons/sqlite/02-sort-dup.md

 In beginning our examination of the Antarctic data, we want to know:

-* what kind of quantity measurements were taken at each site;
+* what types of measurements were taken at each site;
 * which scientists took measurements on the expedition;
-* the sites where each scientist took measurements
+* where each scientist took each measurement

+## Selecting unique data

-To determine which measurements were taken at each site, we can examine the `Survey` table.
+We can examine the `Survey` table to determine which measurements were taken at each site.
 Data is often redundant,
 so queries often return redundant information.
 For example,
-if we select the quantities that have been measured from the `Survey` table, we get this:
+if we select the measured quantities from the `Survey` table, we get this: